-Here are two popular tools that help to increase customer engagement in your online store.
+Here are the popular customer engagement tools that impact the growth of your online store.

 79% of consumers prefer live chat because it provides them with immediate support at the time they need it.
 Live chat is the best tool that delivers exceptional value in terms of engaging visitors in real time and increasing customer satisfaction.
 With eCommerce live chat, you can also reduce additional support expenses and gain a competitive advantage.